L’Arche Boston North Board of Directors

 - Maureen Costello-Shea, Director

-Chief Residential Officer, The Guild for Human Service Maureen Costello-Shea is the Chief Residential Officer at The Guild for Human Services in Concord, MA where she oversees the school-aged residential program, the adult residential program and the health services department.
+Chief Program Officer, The Guild for Human Service Maureen Costello-Shea is the Chief Residential Officer at The Guild for Human Services in Concord, MA where she oversees the school-aged residential program, the adult residential program and the health services department.
 Prior to joining The Guild Maureen was Vice President of Berkshire Advisors Inc., a management consulting firm serving public sector and non-profit organizations.
 She has extensive experience as a consultant to scores of government agencies including school districts, developmental disabilities agencies and police and fire departments across the country.
 Ms. Costello-Shea has also worked extensively with local public and private schools, residential and work providers for adults with disabilities and families to develop comprehensive, inclusive wrap-around services for individuals with disabilities.
 She also provides educational evaluation, behavioral consultation, and training in inclusion of students with behavioral challenges and autism and in curriculum modification to serve the needs of gifted students.
 Her involvement with Irenicon began in 1995 as a consultant providing behavioral support to core members and training to assistants.
 She assisted with transition planning when a portion of the Irenicon community relocated from Ipswich to Haverhill and during residential restructuring.

 Ms. Costello-Shea has extensive experience as a manager in the Massachusetts Department of Mental Retardation.
 In 1994, she received the D.M.R.
 Pride in Performance Award and the Commissioner’s Award for her work on the J.T.
 Berry Rehabilitation Center Transition Team.
 She has taught on the faculty at Simmons College, teaching graduate level courses in the Special Education Department and supervising graduate level student teachers.